-Vitamins such as Vitamin B6, B12, C, and D can help boost our immune systems and our mental health when our bodies may be deficient.
+Vitamins such as vitamins B6, B12, C, and D can help boost our immune systems and our mental health when our bodies may be deficient.

-Minerals such as magnesium can help reduce stress and encourage a better sleep quality both of which may be great benefits to coping with your COVID 19 Mental Health.
+Minerals such as magnesium can help reduce stress and encourage better sleep quality both of which may be great benefits to coping with your COVID-19 Mental Health.

-Please be sure to talk to your doctor before adding any new supplements into your daily diet.
+Please be sure to talk to your doctor before adding any new supplements to your daily diet.

-The ideas listed above are ways we can deal with the COVID 19 Mental Health Crisis that we can adapt and use in the thick of it.
-Please remember to reach out to the appropriate support systems in your area if you are in immediate crisis and needing help now.
+The ideas listed above are ways we can deal with the COVID-19 Mental Health Crisis that we can adapt and use in the thick of it.
+Please remember to reach out to the appropriate support systems in your area if you are in immediate crisis and need help now.